Finalize Sales Analytics Creation

 - That takes you to the Replace Dataset Data page.
 Click Select file or drag file here….

 - Find and select the DTC_Quota.csv file and click Next.
 Click Next in the next screen, then Upload File in the next screen.
 (These screens let you fine-tune your data before you upload it into a dataset, but that’s a subject for a different day.
-If you want to learn more about importing data to Analytics, see the Analytics Data Integration Basics Trailhead module.)
+If you want to learn more about importing data to Tableau CRM, see the Tableau CRM Data Integration Basics Trailhead module.)

 - You’ll be asked to confirm that you want to replace the data.
 Click Replace to confirm, and you’re almost done.
 But first…